alonso-cancino/President-game/README.md

   - game.play_select(k): Selects the k-th numbered play retrieved from game.possible_plays(), and advances the game state after making such play.
   - game.players_data: Stores info on the game state, this is each players hand, cards on the stack, cards already played, active player and last player.
   - game.get_torch_state(): Gets the torch state seen if the agent was the active player (this is hand lengths of opponents, cards in the stack, cards already played, and cards in hand).
-3. agent_training.py: Defines encoder and decoder functions that translates game states into torch tensors for training, then defines the neural network used for deep Q-learning, defines the masking function that hides illegal actions from the agent, and sets the training loop saving the current neural network values, stores the trained model weights into the file model_weights_ .pt .
+3. agent_training.py: Defines encoder and decoder functions that translates game states into torch tensors for training, then defines the neural network used for deep Q-learning, defines the masking function that hides illegal actions from the agent, and sets the training loop saving the current neural network values, stores the trained model weights into the file 'trained_model_weights_(number of players)p_(number of training games).pt'.
 5. test_agent.py: Tests the trained model exploiting the trained weights, for a fixed number of games against random agents.

-## Program architecture:
+## Example of running the model: